thundergolfer/example-bazel-monorepo/README.md

 Example Bazel-ified monorepo, supporting *Golang*, *Java*, *Scala* + *Python*.

 I use this project to explore how Bazel works with different languages and developer tools, and keep a record of best-practices I've learnt.
+So it is a work in progress.
 Others can use it to check out the Bazel way of doing things and use parts as a reference implementation.